Physiological Role

 Hemoglobin is part of the marker panel used by the Singular formulation engine to adjust iron intake.
 Its interpretation is cross-referenced with ferritin, transferrin saturation coefficient, and hs-CRP for a comprehensive assessment of iron status.

 When hemoglobin and transferrin saturation coefficient are in the low ranges, hs-CRP is checked.
-If it remains in the optimal zone, an inflammatory elevation of ferritin is ruled out.
-The iron dosage is then adjusted to support intake.
-Vitamin C is included to enhance intestinal iron absorption.
+If it remains in the optimal zone, no inflammation is clouding the reading.
+Under inflammation, iron intake would not be the answer.
+The iron dosage is then adjusted to an intermediate level.
+This rule changes no other bioactive.

-Conversely, when iron reserves are sufficient, iron is removed from the formula.
-Hemoglobin, ferritin, and transferrin saturation coefficient in the optimal or elevated ranges trigger this removal.
+Conversely, four conditions remove iron from the formula.
+Hemoglobin, ferritin and transferrin saturation reach at least the optimal range, and hs-CRP is not very high.
 This calibration logic avoids unnecessary iron supplementation.

 Linked Bioactives